-Access to the Studio Arts (Ceramics, Drawing, Fab Lab, Jewelry/Metals, Painting, Photography, Printmaking, Sculpture, 2D and 3D) studios is granted due to the following conditions:
+Access to the Studio Arts (Ceramics, Drawing, Fab Lab, Jewelry/Metals, Painting, Photography, Printmaking, Sculpture, and 2D and 3D) studios is granted under the following conditions:

-- Student is enrolled in a class in a studio and will need access outside of class time to complete course work. - Student is enrolled in Senior Projects and has requested access to the studio(s) they will need to complete their senior project. - Student has previously taken a course in a studio and has requested use of that studio from the Faculty overseeing that space. - Student has been given access to a studio by a Fulltime Faculty member or the Studio Arts Department Chair. - Student is a Student Worker: Studio/Lab Monitor.
+- Student is enrolled in a studio course and will need access outside of class to complete course work. - Student is enrolled in Senior Projects and has requested access to the studio(s) needed to complete their senior project. - Student has previously taken a course in a studio and has requested use of that studio from the faculty overseeing that space. - Student has been given access to a studio by a core Studio Arts Faculty member or the Studio Arts Department Chair. - Student is a Student Worker: Studio/Lab Monitor